Bani Walid detention camp: 2018 escape

 On May 25, 2018, MSF reported that over 100 detainees held at the camp were shot as they attempted to escape.
 At least 15 were killed and 40 were left behind at the camp, with those remaining mostly women.
 Residents, elders, and doctors of the town of Bani Walid attempted to defend the escapees who reached the town against detention camp staff pursuing them.

 MSF doctors treated 25 of the escapees at Bani Walid General hospital, where victims suffered from serious gunshot wounds and fractures.
 Many had scars from old wounds sustained from up to three years of captivity, which included electric burns.
 Some survivors said that they had left and been sold back to the camp numerous times.
 Survivors of the escape attempt were primarily adolescents from Eritrea, Ethiopia and Somalia, some seeking asylum in Europe.
 The survivors were moved to a security facility in Bani Walid and then to detention camps in Tripoli.

+In February 2020, Kidane Habtemariam Zekarias was arrested in Addis Abeba, head of Bani Walid detention camp, but in 2021 he managed to escape by bribing guards.
+Also, Tewelde Goitom was arrested in March 2020.